ocristian/java-box/lambdas-and-streams/README.md

 ```

 ---
-##Advanced Lambda and Stream Concepts
+##3.
+Advanced Lambda and Stream Concepts

 * [Lesson 3.1 - Understanding and Using Reductions](#lesson-31---understanding-and-using-reductions)
 * [Lesson 3.2 - Finite and Infinite Streams](#lesson-32---finite-and-infinite-streams)